cameronterry/dark-matter/readme.md

 All issues reported are taken seriously and are checked, but please bear in mind that responses are not always instant.

-## Contributing

-Please ensure you have read**What Dark Matter does and does not** first and make sure to read the notes below.
-But don't be dissuaded, pull requests are welcome :-)

 ### Syntax

 Dark Matter does not have a coding style guide but there are several rules which